AxisAndAllies/rts/README.md

 ### known bugs

-- none :)

 ### main todos

 - HIGH priority

   - set unit to also prioritize units that pose a threat to it first in addition to above (prioritize threats)
-  - prevent units from going through each other
   - [ongoing] unit balance :)
     - maybe different pricing formulas based on unit class?
   - write state to file, load from file...